(v) Process of making digital information accessible to the average user

 Crawl your Sources

 Wouldn’t it be great if you had a way to search across all of your data sources to find the information you need?
 And wouldn’t it be even better if, when doing so you could use the same natural language search capabilities you use when doing a search on Google?
 A data catalog does just that, providing you with a catalogued inventory of all of your data assets while allowing everyone on the team, including data analysts, data consumers, and data creators to collaborate.

 Make Everything Accessible

-Freeing up access to your data by taking a more grassroots approach to data management and governance means everyone in your organization, not just your IT group, can easily find, understand, and collaborate on the data they need to make impactful business decisions.
+Freeing up access to your data by taking a more grassroots approach to data management and data governance means everyone in your organization, not just your IT group, can easily find, understand, and collaborate on the data they need to make impactful business decisions.